NazikM/dataOX_test_task/readme.md

     Format for proxy list: http://username:pass@ip:port

     The AUTOTHROTTLE options in settings.py are set for 100 proxies.
+If you'd like to use less or more you should change these params.

 >    Note: You can get 10 free proxy with good speed on webshare.io or buy 100 proxies for 1$